LorryGailius/Rock-Paper-Scissors/README.md

 Made with [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) and [SignalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr).</br></br>
 Also available through [this link!](https://vas-ki-ci.azurewebsites.net/)

+# Design
+Design of website is based on [Neu-Brutalism](https://bootcamp.uxdesign.cc/how-can-i-design-in-the-neo-brutalism-style-d85c458042de)

 ## How to play
 - Create a room
 - Invite your friends with the link provided or share the room code